mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

   </tr>
 </table>

-> 1. In terms of statistics, the computing speed of the device is faster than that of the host, but the host has more statistical indicators than the device.
+> 1. In terms of statistics, the computing speed of the device is faster than that of the host(currently only supported on Ascend backend), but the host has more statistical indicators than the device.
 Refer to the `statistic_category` option for details.
 > 2. Only supported on the Ascend backend.

-The support for Asynchronous Dump is shown in the table below.
+The support for Asynchronous Dump on Ascend backend is shown in the table below (not supported on GPU/CPU backend).

 <table align="center">
   <tr>